 FAQ

-Q: Can different people and different needs all use your software to make things?
+Q: Can people with different needs use your software to make things?

 Q: What production problems does your software mainly help me solve?

-A: The core idea is to lower the barrier—modeling and segmenting parts shouldn't be the thing that stops 3D printing users.
+A: Our software is built to lower the production barrier—modeling and part segmentation should not be what stops 3D printing users.

-- One‑click Repair Model gives you a solid base before segmentation
+- One-click repair gives a stable base before segmentation

-- AI Segmentation helps avoid mixed colors in printing, shortens print time, and yields clearer structure that's easier to assemble
+- AI segmentation helps avoid mixed colors in printing, shortens print time, and yields clearer structures that are easier to assemble

 - Rich Real Crafting extensions let you add text, bases, rings, and more—stronger look and detail, with results that are reliable, refined, and valuable for real use or sale

-Q: I have no pro background but want a 3D printing business—can you help?
+Q: I have no professional background but want a 3D printing business—can you help?

-A: Absolutely.
+A: Yes.
 Our line is “everyone can have a business to run.”
-The app simplifies the hard parts: beginners can take small decor and gift orders; makers can level up with boxes and kit‑style builds; print shops and studios can batch work and move faster.
-With basic operations, you can produce work that's ready to use or sell.
+The app simplifies complex steps: beginners can take small decor and gift orders; makers can improve boxes and kit-style builds; print shops and studios can batch orders and work faster.
+With basic operations, you can produce work that is ready to use or sell.

 Q: What should I do if sharp edges appear during segmentation?

-A: Try adjusting the smooth contour between adjacent regions so edges blend more naturally and look less sharp.
+A: Try adjusting the smooth contour between adjacent regions so edges blend more naturally.

 Do not adjust smooth contour while segmenting adjacent regions, or you may get sharp edges or boundary artifacts.